DanielKilgallon/DannysDocumentation/AWS_Server_Documentation.md

 Run minecraft server without user interface
 `java -jar server.jar nogui`

-For a first time run, you'll have it create files, and then fail to start.
-At this point use your preferred editor to open `eula.txt` and change `false` to `true`.
+For a first time run, it will create files, and then fail to start.
+Use your preferred editor to open `eula.txt` and change `false` to `true`.

 Rerun, and happy building!